 Crossing Europe from London to Italy

-The quickest way: Eurostar + TGV
+The quickest way: Eurostar + TGV or Frecciarossa

 For anybody looking to travel fast, the Eurostar is the first step to reaching Europe by train from London.
 This iconic high-speed train through the Channel Tunnel whisks you from London to Paris in under three hours, with the fastest journey time being 2 hours 16 minutes.
-Next, jump on the high-speed TGV train from Paris to Milan, which takes about 7 hours.
+Next, jump on the high-speed TGV or Frecciarossa train from Paris to Milan, which takes about 7 hours.
 For those really wanting to tick off the miles, Trenitalia's modern Frecciarossa train takes only 3 hours to cover the 360 miles from Milan to Rome.
 If you travel in Frecciarossa Premium, Business or Executive Class, a welcome service will be offered to your seat – you can choose from nine hot and cold drinks, as well as sweet or savoury snacks (gluten-free options are also available).
 All classes also provide a catering service called FrecciaBistrò, which provides Italian gourmet breakfast and lunch option menus, as well as drinks and snacks.

 The scenic route